Images Depict Mature Plants

 Southern Gentleman Holly Shrubs for Sale Online

-Southern Gentleman Winterberry Hollies are ideal for use in mass plantings, shrub borders, and for use as hedges.
-If you're into crafts, the sprigs of berries on these shrubs can also be plucked to create amazing, eye-catching holiday arrangements your friends and family will adore!
+Southern Gentleman Winterberry Hollies are ideal for use in mass plantings, shrub borders, and hedges.
+If you're into crafts, the sprigs of berries on these shrubs can also be plucked to create unique, eye-catching holiday arrangements your friends and family will adore!

 These male pollinator Hollies pair well with the female hollies of Winter Red winterberry, Winter Gold Winterberry, and Sparkleberry Winterberry.